-I was commissioned by Durham Book Festival to create a film based on my New Narratives of the North East commission, ‘Writing the Missing: A River Cycle’.
-I have written, produced, directed and performed in the film, and have also been in the position to be able to commission three new pieces of work in response.
-These are from extraordinary North East disabled artists Bex Bowsher, Sarah Crutwell and Vici Wreford-Sinnott.
-Working with filmmaker, Rob Irish, I have transposed from page to film, creating something new.
-In a beautiful, startling and mesmeric lyrical dialogue with my brain, the river and the sea, I weave together character and setting to provoke debate and action: 25% of people in the North East are disabled, why do we not take up that cultural space?
+I was commissioned by Durham Book Festival to write, produce, direct, and perform in a film based on my New Narratives for the North East commission, ‘Writing the Missing – A River Cycle’.
+I also commissioned three new pieces of work in response from extraordinary North East disabled artists Bex Bowsher, Sarah Crutwell and Vici Wreford-Sinnott.
+Working with filmmaker, Rob Irish, we created a beautiful, startling and mesmeric lyrical dialogue with my brain, the river and the sea, in which I weave together character and setting to provoke debate and action: 25% of people in the North East are disabled, why do we not take up that cultural space?

 Creative Leadership Programme – SSE

 In July 2020 I gained a highly competitive and sought after place on the 2 year programme Creative Leadership, delivered by the School for Social Entrepreneurs and funded by Arts Council England.

 It allows me to build on the management experience I have from a senior position within the Army Welfare Service managing multiple international projects and transfer these skills to building my own organisation for disabled writers.
 It is designed to enable me to to develop and apply leadership skills in order to create greater social impact within the arts and cultural sector in England for the duration of the programme and beyond.
 It will give me time and space to work on the following: